Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

 }
 ```

-## 2.2.2 Reading files with a samplesheet
+## Reading files with a samplesheet

+Up until this point in the workshop, we have been using a lot of hard-coded values.

+In practice, hard-coded values, particularly for file names and sample IDs, should almost never be used.
+Instead, we need a flexible way of providing variable values to our pipeline.
+For that purpose, we can use a samplesheet.

 A samplesheet is a delimited text file where each row contains information
 or metadata that needs to be processed together.